stomybexy/meteor-bower/README.md

 # Meteor-Bower

-Include bower dependencies in your meteor package.
+Include bower dependencies in your meteor packages.

 ## Usage
 Add a bower.json file in your package and api.use this package.
 That's all.